fractal-analytics-platform/fractal-server/scripts/benchmarks/README.md

 ## Notes

-It is possible to run benchmarks on uvicorn or gunicorn (use `serve.sh` script) deployment.
+It is possible to run benchmarks on gunicorn (use `serve.sh` script) deployment.

 Executing `bench_api_time.sh` will be execute the `api_bench.py` file with locust cli.
 It does some actions: